1922 seizure of church valuables in Russia: History

 On February 5, 1918, the Soviet government issued the Decree on Separation of Church from State and School from Church.
-According to this document, all property in the Russian Orthodox Church and in other religious organizations, including land, premises, church utensils, was nationalized and became the property of the state.
-According to the decree, buildings and objects intended specifically for liturgical purposes, were given, under special decrees of local or central state power, to the free use of the respective religious societies.
-However, believers and the clergy were associated with the White movement and were therefore routinely harassed and repressed against.
-Some believers tried to resist when representatives of the state confiscated the inventory churches and monasteries.
-Resistance was crushed, and resistance activists ended up prosecutred (Samarin-Kuznetsov trial).
+According to this document, all property of existing church and religious societies in Russia was nationalized and became public property; buildings and objects intended specifically for religious purposes were, by special decree of local or central government, leased free of charge to the respective religious societies.
+The Decree displeased the leadership of the Russian Church.
+On February 28, 1918, Patriarch Tikhon and the Synod of the Russian Church issued a message instructing the clergy to begin a struggle against the Decree.
+The message said that in order to protect the Church and its property, it is necessary to organize unions (collectives) at all churches from the parishioners, which should protect the holy places and church property from encroachment.
+Some believers tried to resist when representatives of the state made an inventory of the property of churches and monasteries.
+Resistance was crushed, and resistance activists ended up in the dock (Samarin-Kuznetsov trial).
 In 1921, famine began in Russia.
+Means were needed to purchase bread abroad, but the Republic of Soviets did not have them.
+There was an idea to use for this purpose part of the values concentrated in the churches.
 On February 23, 1922, the All-Russian Central Executive Committee issued a decree «On the Seizure of Church Jewelry».
-The decree ordered the local organs of Soviet power to remove from the churches all products made of gold, silver and precious stones and supposedly transfer them to the Central Fund for the Relief of the Starving.
-The most infamous clashes between the Bolsheviks and resisting clergyman and people occurred in Shuya.
-Here, a crowd of believers tried to not let the Red Army seize the church inventory.
-The authorities opened fire, resulting in 4 people being killed and others severely wounded.
-After the events in Shuya, trials took place, at which direct participants in the events and Patriarch Tikhon were prosecuted.
+The decree ordered the local organs of Soviet power to remove from the churches all products made of gold, silver and precious stones and transfer them to the Central Fund for the Relief of the Starving.
+Patriarch Tikhon hindered of the removal of jewelry from churches.
+He believed that church utensils according to church canons belong to God and the Church and issued a message to believers on February 28, 1922.
+In the message, he forbade the seizure of sacred objects, the use of which is not for liturgical purposes, and called this act «svyatotatstvo» – stealing of sacred things.
+According to the patriarch, for such an action, the laity should be excommunicated, and clergymen are to be expelled from the dignity.
+To substantiate his opinion, the patriarch referred to the 73 canon of the apostles and the 10 canon of the Protodeutera Council.
+The consequence of the message of the patriarch was a clash between representatives of power and believers.
+The most famous armed clash occurred in Shuya.
+Here, a crowd of believers, armed with wooden stakes, tried not to let the representatives of power to seize church jewelry to help the starving.
+The authorities opened fire, as a result, 4 people were killed and several wounded.
+After the events in Shuya, trials took place, at which direct participants in the events and Patriarch Tikhon as the author of the message appeared on the dock.